 2. Enhanced Environmental Protection Measures

-Strict adherence to maritime environmental protection policies ensures reduced oil spills, lower emissions, and improved sustainability.
+Strict adherence to ISM maritime environmental protection policies ensures reduced oil spills, lower emissions, and improved sustainability.
 For instance, the Exxon Valdez oil spill (1989), which released 11 million gallons of crude oil into Alaska’s waters, became a turning point for stricter safety regulations.
 Following this disaster, the ISM Code was rigorously enforced, ensuring better shipboard safety procedures.
 The impact was evident when the Deepwater Horizon spill (2010) prompted even tighter ISM Code enforcement, reducing similar incidents in later years.

 3. Increased Operational Efficiency & Reduced Costs

 A well-maintained vessel under ISM Code compliance strategies operates more efficiently, reducing fuel consumption and repair costs.
-For instance, Maersk, one of the world’s largest shipping companies, implemented ISM Code-based maintenance optimisation, resulting in a 10% increase in fuel efficiency.
+For instance, Maersk, one of the world’s largest shipping companies, implemented ISM Code-based maintenance optimization, resulting in a 10% increase in fuel efficiency.
 COSCO Shipping reduced unplanned maintenance costs by 30% after streamlining vessel safety protocols and equipment checks under ISM compliance.

 4. Better Compliance with International Regulations

-Non-compliance with maritime safety regulations can lead to financial penalties, ship detentions, and reputational damage.
+Non-compliance with ISM Code maritime safety regulations can lead to financial penalties, ship detentions, and reputational damage.
 For instance, in 2021, the bulk carrier Movers 3 was detained in Australia for failing an ISM audit, as its ship safety documentation was incomplete and safety drills were not conducted properly.
 The detainment led to millions in losses for the shipping company, reinforcing the importance of maintaining ISM Code certification to avoid operational disruptions.

 Conclusion

-Implementing the International Safety Management Code (ISM Code) is not just about regulatory compliance—it’s about creating a culture of safety and efficiency in the maritime industry.
-From reducing accidents to protecting the environment, the benefits are undeniable.
+Implementing the International Safety Management Code (ISM Code) is not just about regulatory compliance—it’s about creating a culture of safety and efficiency in the ISM maritime industry.
+From reducing accidents to protecting the environment, the benefits of ISMS are undeniable.
 Shipping businesses that take ISM Code implementation seriously will comply with laws and improve operational efficiency and crew safety.